 All our preowned vehicles at Clutch have been through a 210-point inspection, including the tires.
 Any tires with less than 4mm of tread depth are replaced with quality new tires, giving you peace of mind.

-Plus, all vehicles purchased online come with a 10-day money-back guarantee that allows you to return the vehicle for a full refund within 10 days of receiving it.
-Beyond that, all Clutch vehicles have a 90-day or 6,000-km limited warranty.
+Plus, all vehicles purchased online come with the option of a 10-day money-back guarantee that allows you to return the vehicle for a full refund within 10 days of receiving it.
+Beyond that, all Clutch vehicles have an optional 3-month or 6,000-km limited warranty.

 Finally, our car-buying experience is 100% online and free from any high-pressure sales tactics of most used car dealerships.
 Check out our range of available vehicles and shop from the convenience of your home.